Sparkling elderflower syrup is a simplerecipe that lets biology do the “cooking,” while dazzling your taste buds with bubbly deliciousness.

 How to Make Sparkling Elderflower Syrup

-What’s better than regular elderflower simple syrup, whose subtle nectar flavor is indescribably delicious?
-SPARKLING elderflower syrup, whose bubbles are made possible by beneficial microbes via a light fermentation process.
+What’s better than regular cooked elderflower syrup, whose subtle nectar flavor is indescribably delicious?
+Uncooked SPARKLING elderflower syrup, whose bubbles are made possible by beneficial microbes via fermentation.

 Sparkling elderflower syrup makes a killer, lightly alcoholic disgestif (probably no more than 2-3% alcohol) to sip after a meal.
 Of course, before serving, you can also fortify your sparkling elderflower syrup with a non-flavored, colorless spirit like vodka to make it more akin to the famous St-Germain elderflower liqueur made in France.